konaanitha/IT432GoogleCloudIoTCoreProject/README.md

   Once the Keys are generated, open the editor, copy the public key and add to the authentication section of the device.

+  ## Configure the Raspberry PI:
+  &emsp;&emsp; The following are the steps followed in configuring the Pi
+  1. Connect the monitor,keyboard,mouse, heartrate Sensor and finally power adapter.
+  2. After the Pi boots up,select the Raspian operating system .Select the desired language and install it.
+  3. Click on the WI-FI icon --> select a network and enter the password for the network.
+  4. Click on the Raspberry Icon-->Preferences-->Raspberry Pi Configuration.
+  5. Select **Interface** tab and enable **SSH**.
+  6. From the Localization tab, set the Locale and TimeZone.
+  7. Allow the Pi to Reboot.
+  8. Make sure all of the software on the Pi is upto date.
+  9. Open the terminal and type 'Ifconfig' command, which gives the IP address of the Pi.
+  10. Install Putty in your local machine and make a connection to Raspberry Pi wireless by typing the IPaddress of Pi in the host name or Ip address.

+  ## Start the Data
+  ### Getting Streaming data from a Raspberry Pi
+  &emsp;&emsp; After establishing the connection of Pi from the local machine using Putty enter Username and password.
+  * First, move to the home directory of Raspberry pi with the following:

+     > cd /home/pi/iotcore-heartrate
+     >
+   * Run the following script by changing to which match the project.

+   >
+   > **python checkHeartRate.py --project_id=myproject --registry_id=myregistry --device_id=mydevice**